 With cutting heights of between 20mm and 70mm, the cutting width will vary between 14 and 16 inches depending on the model, with Bosch’s hand model producing a similar width with a closer cutting height for a manicured end product.

-Founded more than a 100 years ago, Japanese manufacturer Makita offers a smaller range of mowers, but still enough for those after both petrol and electric models.
+Founded more than a 100 years ago, Japanese manufacturer Makita offers a smaller range of mowers in comparison to other brands, but still enough for those after either a petrol and electric model.
 Makita’s electric range consists of two cordless models, suitable for small to medium sized yards.
 The smaller model, which features six height settings and a 15inch cut width, comes with a 40L catcher and has a runtime of just 17 minutes, whereas Makita’s other electric model consists of up to 13 height settings and a 17inch width cut, more suitable for larger areas.

 Makita’s petrol range includes engine sizes between 140cc and 190cc, with 18inch and 20inch width cuts available.
 All petrol mowers include mulching capabilities to help with the gardening, in addition to a 60L catcher and an adjustable cut height between 20 and 75mm.

-The power source is also an important aspect to consider, as while it may seem a simple choice between petrol and electric motors, each has other aspects to consider.
-For petrol models, this includes choosing between a 2-storke and 4-stroke model, which require different fuel types, as well as a trip to the petrol station every time you need to fill up.
+The power source will also play a part in your decision process, as while it may seem a simple choice between petrol and electric motors, each has other aspects to consider.
+For petrol models, this includes choosing between a 2-stroke and 4-stroke model, which require different fuel types to run, and usually a trip to the petrol station to refuel.

 Electric mowers are available in both cordless and corded models, which means you can either have one powered by a battery or powered by electricity through your home’s wall socket.
-Buying a corded model means having to consider where your wall sockets are, as well as possibly carrying around an extension cord while mowing, which can present problems if you accidently run over it!
-Similarly, cordless models run the risk of running out of charge before you finish mowing, which could mean having to wait around while the battery recharges before you finish the job.
+Buying a corded model means having to consider where you wall sockets are, as well as possibly carrying around an extension cord while mowing, which can present problems if you accidently run over it!
+Similarly, cordless models may also run out of charge before you finish mowing, leaving you with a half-finished job.
+Only 27% of survey respondents stated that their lawn mower’s power lasts long enough to mow their entire lawn, meaning looking into the battery capacity and charging time can save you from standing around.

-Every back yard is different, and there are plenty of model types and brands to consider, so doing a bit of research into lawn mowers could potentially save you money in the long run, as well as save you time mowing, meaning there’s more time to enjoy your lawn with that cold drink.
+Every back-yard is different, and there are plenty of model types and brands to consider, so doing a bit of research into lawn mowers could potentially save you money in the long run, as well as save you time mowing, meaning there’s more time to enjoy your lawn with that cold drink.
+And if you’re looking to get the edge over your neighbours, be sure to check out our guide to whipper snippers to ensure your yard is a cut above the rest.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased an electric or fuel lawn mower in the last two years – in this case, 432 people.
+The outcomes reported are the results from customers within the survey group who have purchased an electric an electric or fuel lawn mower in the last 2 years – in this case, 447 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.